mayankmtg/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Python
+  - Golang
+  - Flask
-  - JavaScript (ES6+)
+  - Docker
-  - HTML & (S)CSS
+  - Elasticsearch
-  - React
+  - AngularJS
-  - Vue
+  - Django
-  - Node.js
+  - Programming
-  - Express
+  - Photoshop
-  - NativeScript
+  - Kubernetes
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+Hey!
+I'm Mayank, CS research enthusiast, engineer, designer and developer based in Bengaluru, India.
+I am passionate about computers and technology and cherish analysing existing softwares and understanding their underlying algorithms.

+I consider myself an adaptable learner with flexible interests in Data Science, Networks and Security, Machine Learning, Artificial Intelligence and programming.
+Developing websites is something which I enjoy.

+I am a graduate from [IIIT-Delhi](https://www.iiitd.ac.in/) and presently work on an intelligent automation facilitation software called Scout at [Soroco India](https://soroco.com/)

+Skills: